lfiaschi/udacity-vehicle-detection/README.md

 * To train the classifier a separated script is provided `bin/train.py`.
 The script produces a pickled file `model.p` containing the trained classifier and the parameters to extract the features (such as the scale of the HOG filters)

-* The output video is saved in `output.mp4` and can be obtained by running the script `detect.py`

 [//]: # (Image References)
 [image1]: ./output_images/random_samples.png